zero-net-positive/research/topics.md

 purpose-driven culture.
 But it will also compile many small tactics to help people relate to their work more positively, like ending meetings with 'thanks', more holistic reviews, transparency in compensation, etc.

-**Governance Structures** – At the intersection of the two above is how the day-to-day and the culture interact with the big legal structures.
+**Governance** – At the intersection of the two above is how the day-to-day and the culture interact with the big legal structures.
 How do we get maximum accountability and balance of power?
 How can we scale culture, turning informal innovations in to flexible institutional practices?
 Topics include supervotes towards a purpose, kamikaze clauses, planned sunsetting, size limits, voting trusts and contracted relationships that serve a mission.
 And